obliviousmonkey1/Random/README.md

 # Python game without pygame

-A adventure dungeon crawling loot game. dungeon contains many floors(levels) within those levels are a serious of conected rooms:
+A adventure dungeon crawling loot game. dungeon contains many floors(levels) within those levels are a serious of conected rooms, 1 space is equivalent to 5ft:

 Parameters for a dungeon room: